Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 }
 ```

 This code contains a line with `System.exit(1)`.
-This is considered bad practice by the SpotBugs, since it shuts down the entire machine code.
-And this makes impossible for the code being called by another.
+This is considered bad practice by the SpotBugs, since it shuts down the entire machine code and not only the application.
+In an application with a server side, it will shut down the whole server, which might be hosting other critical Java applications.
+In web applications it might cause memory leaks.

 The code was rewritten to throw an exception: